johnstoklas/johnstoklas/README.md

   - Worked with Node.js to improve my back-end skills and built front-end user interface with HTML and CSS

 ### 3. [Exercise Tracker](https://github.com/johnstoklas/training-log-app)
-A website that allows a user to log-in and document their workouts by allowing them to log what they did, when they did it, how difficult it was, and their mood- **Technologies Used**: JavaScript, HTML, CSS, Node.js (Socket.io), MongoDB
+A website that allows a user to log-in and document their workouts by allowing them to log what they did, when they did it, how difficult it was, and their mood
+- **Technologies Used**: JavaScript, HTML, CSS, Node.js (Socket.io), MongoDB
 - **Features**:
   -	Their workouts were stored in a database, using MongoDB, furthering my back-end skills with Node.js

 ### 4. [Discord Weather Bot](https://github.com/johnstoklas/discord-weather-bot)